 The Venardi Zurada law firm sponsors an annual scholarship for those interested in a career in criminal justice, forensics, or law.
 The scholarship awards $3,000, and applicants can be at any stage of their academic career.
 The application deadline is December 31.

 This scholarship is for associate’s, bachelor’s, or graduate degree students who are majoring in gerontology, medicine, nursing, social work, sociology, or long-term care administration.
 Students must submit an essay along with their application (due by April 30th of each year) to be eligible for this $1,000 award.

-A Place for Mom Senior Care Innovation Scholarship Link
+A Place for Mom Senior Wisdom Scholarship Link

 This scholarship, offered by the University of Southern Indiana, is for Indiana state residents who are majoring in a field of social science, education, or human services.
 Students must have at least a 3.5 grade point average and demonstrate extracurricular activity involvement as well as commitment to the community.

 The Wallace C. and Kathleen Wardner Memorial Scholarship Link

 The American Sociological Association sponsors a number of annual scholarships and fellowships, including the Minority Fellowship Program.
 To be eligible, applicants must be from an underrepresented ethnic group.
 They must also have completed at least one year of their Ph.D. in Sociology.
 Awards are valued at up to $18,000, and applications must be submitted by January 31.

 The Minority Fellowship Program Link

 Pi Gamma Mu offers scholarships to members who have plans to attend graduate school.
 The scholarships are intended to support graduate-level work in the areas of sociology, anthropology, political science, history, economics, international relations, criminal justice, law, social work, psychology, public administration, and human/cultural geography.
 Recipients can get as much as $2,000 in award money as long as their applications are postmarked by February 15th.